rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch.md

 - **Tricky Spell**. (while casting a Spell) +2PM: Be able to change what attribute the target uses for a save.
 Pre-requisite: 10th level witch

-TODO: give all the hexes some cool, gross descriptions and names. like they should make the target weird, slimy, neurotic and shit. really up the flavor of it

 ### Hex List:

 A witch's Hex is an inescapable effect.
 While you concentrate on it, the target cannot get rid of the hex.